tesey-io/DataFlow/README.md

 <h3 id="dataflow.io/EndpointType">EndpointType
 </h3>
 The DataflowAggregator currently supported the following endpoint types:

-* kafka - the endpoint type used to read/write messages in Apache Kafka topics
+* <code>kafka</code> - the endpoint type used to read/write messages in Apache Kafka topics
-* file - the endpoint type used to read/write files to HDFS or to object storage like S3, GS, etc.
+* <code>file</code> - the endpoint type used to read/write files to HDFS or to object storage like S3, GS, etc.

 ### Kafka endpoint options
 <table>